silverbulletmd/silverbullet/website/Plugs/Development.md

 cp yourplug.plug.js ~/myspace/
 ```

 Within a few seconds watch your browser’s JavaScript console — the plug file should be synced locally.
-You can now run the `Plugs: Reload` command to “hot” reload it, without a full page.
+You can now run the `Plugs: Reload` command to “hot” reload it, without a full page refresh.

 # Hello world
 A minimal plug consists of two files: a YAML manifest and the TypeScript source it references.